 Precautions must be taken to prevent mercury liquid/vapours from becoming airborne during building demolition.
-Exposure to mercury is regulated under Ontario Regulation 490/09, Designated Substances - made under the Occupational Health and Safety Act."
-Prior to renovations to the building, all mercury containing fluorescent light tubes, thermostats, and equipment must be removed and stored in a safe, secure location and/or properly disposed of in accordance with R.R.O.
+Mercury exposure is regulated under Ontario Regulation 490/09, Designated Substances - made under the Occupational Health and Safety Act."
+Prior to renovations to the building, all mercury-containing fluorescent light tubes, thermostats, and equipment must be removed and stored in a safe, secure location and/or properly disposed of under R.R.O.
 1990, Regulation 347 General - Waste Management, made under the Environmental Protection Act.